- Electronic ISBN 9781455731091

 The Handbook of Thermoset Plastics, now in its 3rd edition, provides a comprehensive survey of the chemical processes, manufacturing techniques and design properties of each polymer, along with their applications.
 Written by a team of highly experienced practitioners, the practical implications of using thermoset plastics are presented – both their strengths and weaknesses.
 The data and descriptions presented here enable engineers, scientists and technicians to form judgments and take action on the basis of informed analysis.
 The aim of the book is to help the reader to make the right decision and take the correct action – avoiding the pitfalls the authors’ experience has uncovered.

 The new edition has been updated throughout to reflect current practice in manufacturing and processing, featuring:

 - Case Studies to demonstrate how particular properties make different polymers suitable for different applications, as well as covering end-use and safety considerations.

 - A new chapter on using nanoparticles to enhance thermal and mechanical properties.

-- A new chapter describing new materials based on renewable resources (such as soy-based thermoset plastics).
+- A new chapter describing new materials based on renewable resources (such as soy-based thermoset plas

 Plastics engineers, chemical engineers, polymer chemists, designer engineers, manufacturing engineers and technicians, students of polymer engineering and chemistry.